 Visas for Cuba are required by all nationals referred to in the chart above.

 The required tourist visa, known as a tourist card, allows the holder to stay in the Cuba for 30 days and is valid for a single entry.
 You must provide proof of confirmed return flight and booked accommodation.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements.

 Nationals of (1) the USA are subject to the Cuban assets control regulations enforced by the Office of Foreign Assets Control (OFAC; www.treasury.gov/resource-center/sanctions/Programs/pages/cuba.aspx).
-Although sanctions have been eased as of December 2014, travel for touristic purposes is still prohibited.
+Although sanctions have been eased, travel for touristic purposes is still prohibited.
 That said, it's possible to visit Cuba as an American if you're visiting for one of 12 specified reasons, including visiting close relatives, professional research, or participation in public performances or sports activities.

 The tourist card is valid for one entry of 30 days within 180 days of issue and can be extended in Cuba for a further 30 days.